linked-db/linked-ql/README.md

 }
 ```

-and you can "undo" a rollback, or in other words, roll forward to a point in time:
+and it turns out you can "undo" a rollback, or in other words, roll forward to a point in time:

 ```js
 // "Undo" the last rollback (Gets the users table re-created)